axelhahn/bashdoc/docs/40_Usage.md

 ## Generate a md file

 You can have look to the file `scripts/generate_bashdoc.sh`.
-This generates the file for all functions.
+This generates the markdown file for all functions for a list of given scripts.

 Copy it to your project and adapt it.